Blurred on the right

 Spatial frequencies where MTF is 10 or 20% of the zero frequency or peak MTF These numbers are of interest because they are comparable to the “vanishing resolution” (Rayleigh limit).
 Noise can strongly affect results at the 10% levels or lower.
 MTF20 (or MTF20P) in Line Widths per Picture Height (LW/PH) is closest to analog TV Lines.
 Details on measuring monitor TV lines are found here.

 Shannon information capacity Not strictly a sharpness metric!
-Combines MTF, noise, and contrast loss to give a figure of merit for imaging systems.
-New in 23.1.
+Combines MTF, noise, and contrast loss to give a figure of merit for imaging systems..
 Can be measured from Siemens Star or Slanted-edge patterns.
 Slanted-edges are faster and more convenient.
 Sensitive to exposure level.
-New and still unfamiliar: we will be making a large effort to educate the industry about its merits.
+New and still unfamiliar: we are making an effort to educate the industry about its merits.
+Details and news on Image Information Metrics: Information Capacity and more.

 MTF Measurement Matrix — comparing different charts and measurement techniques